GBLille/MassiveFold/README.md

 | acetylation     | protein       | K              | null        |

-The 'modifications' section contains as many entries (list) as the number of chains in the fasta file.
-The order of these chains is the same as in the fasta file and in the 'fasta_chains' section.
+The `"modifications"` section contains as many entries (list) as the number of chains in the fasta file.
+The order of these chains is the same as in the fasta file and in the `"fasta_chains"` section.

 For each modification, these two keys are required:
 - `"type"` is the name of the modification (e.g.: `glycosylation`)
 - `"positions"` is a list of the positions on the (fasta) sequence where the modifications have to be linked

-If the modification is a glycosylation another key is needed:
+If the modification is a glycosylation, another key is needed:
 - `"sequence"` is the sequence of the glycan in IUPAC code

-The following example shows 2 protein chains with 3 ligands, a total of 5 glycosylation and a phosphorylation.
+The following example shows 2 protein chains with 3 ligands, a total of three glycosylations and one phosphorylation.
 The first protein chain is glycosylated once (residue 36), the second is glycosylated twice (same glycan on res.
 21 and 25) and phosphorylated once (res.
 19).

 ```json
 "AF3_run":